lemadane/react_step_form/README.md

 # React Step Form

 > Form with multiple steps and confirmation.
 Frontend only, no API.
-Uses Material UI
+Uses Material UI.
+Converted to React-Redux Hooks, using useSelector and useDispatch.

 ## Quick Start